 The drilling of Komsomolsk well KOM200 commenced in August 2009.
 Drilling had reached a total depth of 2,024 m within the Jurassic sequence as at the end of March 2010, however due to the drilling string becoming stuck, the well was temporarily suspended.
-The Company has a plan to potentially sidetrack this well in 2011.
 An open hole flowback test achieved a stable gas flow prior to the temporary suspension.

 In May 2010, the Company commenced drilling of the directional KOM201 well on the eastern part of the Komsomolsk Field under Dushanbe.
 The well reached a total depth of 2,456 m and encountered a 310 metre column of Jurassic limestone with wireline logs and drilling data indicating that it is gas-bearing.
 Testing commenced in January 2011 with gas flow being obtained from the well on an open hole test.
 Production casing has been run and preparations are underway to apply radial drilling in an attempt to stimulate the well and obtain commercial gas flow.
-Wireline logs indicate hydrocarbons may be present in the secondary targets of the Cenomanian, Hauterivian and Bukhara.
+Wireline logs indicate hydrocarbons may be present in the secondary targets of the Cenomanian, Hauterivian and Bukhara, the former two zones were assessed in a limited testing programme in 2011, which failed to produce commercial hydrocarbons however this is in part attributed to a poor cement bond with the casing.
+The Company believes that potential does exist here and has plans to go re-visit this in 2013, after completing works on Beshtentak, East Olimtoi and Persea.